kermitt2/delft/Readme.md

 ##### CONLL 2003

-DeLFT comes with various pre-trained models with the CoNLL-2003 NER dataset.
+DeLFT comes with various trained models for the CoNLL-2003 NER dataset.

 By default, the BidLSTM-CRF architecture is used.
 With this available model, glove-840B word embeddings, and optimisation of hyperparameters, the current f1 score on CoNLL 2003 _testb_ set is __91.35__ (best run over 10 training, using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1], or __90.75__ when averaged over 10 training.
 Best model f1 score becomes __91.60__ when using both _train_ and _testa_ (validation set) for training (best run over 10 training), as it is done by (Chiu & Nichols, 2016) or some recent works like (Peters and al., 2017).